zeta-zetra/forexpy/README.md

 The above code will fetch tick EURUSD for the current month.

 Date ranges and different timeframes are supported for HistData.
-See the [Dukascopy](#dukascopy) for examples.
+See the [Dukascopy section](#dukascopy) for examples.
 Just add the `--source hist` argument.

 When data is downloaded from [HistData](https://www.histdata.com/), a number of zip files need to be saved.
 By default forexpy will delete these zip files after the final output.
 You may want to keep them.
 Run the following: